-Two kinds of documents are available in the Office of the Clerk of the Legislature on microfilm:
+Documents that are available through the Office of the Clerk of the Legislature:

 - Floor Debate Records: These records include a transcript of the verbatim discussion among senators during a legislative session, together with any references to the bill as it moves through the legislative process.